 Our team continuously evaluates the best technology to offer reliable and cost-effective energy storage solutions.
 We tailor each solar battery solution for your home or business’s energy storage needs and offer a variety of batteries, including traditional lead-acid batteries and lithium-ion.
 The most popular option among our grid-tied solar customers is the lithium-ion-based Tesla Powerwall, but we also install Generac and Sol-Ark systems.
 Maine Solar Solution is also Ford Lightning Vehicle-To-Home system’s preferred Maine installer.
 Our solar consultants will discuss your options during your consultation.

 Can I Install A Battery Backup If I Already Have Solar?

 Yes, in most circumstances, you can.
 A battery backup system can retrofit most existing home solar systems.
-In this case, a homeowner will usually have a few different brands that make up their solar electric system.
-Contact us, and we will be able to tell you if your current solar configuration supports adding a battery backup.
+In this case, a homeowner usually has a few brands that make up their solar electric system.
+Contact us, and we can tell you if your current solar configuration supports adding a battery backup.

 Can I Install A Battery Without Solar?

 Though most batteries installed without solar can charge from the grid, most Mainers install solar with their battery backup.
 Unlike areas with high variation in on-peak and off-peak rates (think California), it isn’t as financially rewarding here.
 This adds a cost to the system’s price, but consider that batteries are eligible for the 30% Federal Solar Investment Tax Credit.
 Even stand-alone battery systems will qualify for 30% starting in 2023.